jijiben/Data-Analyst-Nanodegree-Program-Udacity/README.md

 ### Golden Arches Theory of conflict prevention, Thomas Friedman
 ```
-No two countries with a McDonald's have eve gone to war since opening the McDonald's.
+No two countries with a McDonald's have ever gone to war since opening the McDonald's.
 ```
 #### Correlation does not imply causation
 ### causal inference